stackotter/swift-bundler/README.md

 ### Info.plist customization

-If you want to add extra key-value pairs to your app's Info.plist, you can specify them in an app's `extraPlistEntries` field.
-Here's an example where the version displayed on the app's about screen is updated to include the current commit hash:
+If you want to add extra key-value pairs to your app's `Info.plist`, you can specify them in the app's `extraPlistEntries` field.
+Here's an example configuration that appends the current commit hash to the version string displayed in the `About HelloWorld` screen:

 ```toml
 [apps.HelloWorld.extra_plist_entries]